 The best time to shoot with the Kodachrome 64 film recipe is on a sunny day, during the golden hour or a few hours before sunset.
 If you are looking for a Classic Chrome recipe, then this is one that you have to try.

-This recipe is an alternative solution for older X-Trans IV models and also makes it easier for Fujifilm users that unable to use the Classic Negative based film simulation.
+This recipe is an alternative solution for older X-Trans IV models and also makes it easier for Fujifilm users that unable to use the Classic Negative-based film simulation.
+This film recipe is select as one of the best Fujifilm recipes I’ve ever created.

 I hope you enjoyed this post.
 Please share and let me know your thoughts in the comments section below.
 If you want to keep up with all of my latest posts, please choose the “Allow” notification button at the top of this page.